 Training is usually 10 sessions, 3 hours each in a classroom setting and generally weekday evenings.
 We provide everything you need.
 We learn about the law, culture, poverty, trauma, brain development, family supports, education and special education, medical needs, and “how” to CASA.
 After you are trained CASA Staff will fully support you during your advocacy.

 We do our best to match volunteers and children.
 One of the best ways to do this is to listen to our volunteer’s preferences.
 Of course, we don’t choose our children, we serve those the court assigns so some flexibility is important.

 Most CASA Volunteers have 1-2 children, in large families, we have a team of CASA Volunteers who advocate.

-While all of our children will have court hearings in Berrien County, due to a lack of local foster homes, some children might be placed in surrounding communities. .
+While all of our children will have court hearings in Berrien County or St. Joseph County, due to a lack of local foster homes, some children might be placed in surrounding communities. .

 Copyright © 2019 Court Appointed Special Advocates (CASA) of Southwest Michigan, Inc. acting in Berrien County, Michigan. - All Rights Reserved.